ymyzk/kawasemi/README.rst

    :alt: Coverage Status

 django-channels is a Django library for sending notifications.
-HipChat and Slack are supported for now.
+HipChat, Slack, Twitter and Yo are supported for now.

 At a Glance
 -----------
-After installation and configuration, you can send notifications to HipChat, Slack, or Yo with a following simple code:
+After installation and configuration, you can send notifications to HipChat, Slack, Twitter, or Yo with a following simple code:

 .. code-block:: python